GuiltedRose/BMO/README.md

 # BMO
-This is my automation project for linux system administration/automation.
+This is my automation project for linux system administration.